ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 GOVERNING LAW AND JURISDICTION

-Our engagement letter, the schedule of services and our standard terms and conditions of business are governed by, and should be construed in accordance with English law.
-Each party agrees that the Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning our engagement letter and terms of business and any matter arising from or under them.
-Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inconvenient forum, or to claim that those courts do not have jurisdiction.
+Each party agrees that our engagement letter, the schedule of services marked as “Appendix I” and our general terms and conditions of business marked as “Appendix II” are governed by, and should be construed in accordance with, English law.
+Each party agrees that the Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning our engagement letter, the schedule of services or general terms and conditions of business and any matter arising from or under, or related to any of these documents.
+Each party irrevocably waives any right it may have to object to any action being brought in the English Courts (including, but not exhaustively, by way of argument that the English Courts are an inconvenient forum), or to claim that the English Courts do not have jurisdiction.

 We may transfer all or any of our rights and obligations under this engagement either to another appropriately authorised member of the group or to another person that succeeds to our business.